Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 ## Testing
+Errors:
+1. Error: No p element in scope but a p end tag seen.
+[Fixed]

 HTML
 No errors were returned when passing through the official W3C validator CSS
-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator CSS level 3 + SVG!